engrmarkk/TeamFlow/README.md

    pytest
    ```

-   Note: Before running the tests, review the test files to comment out any sections of code as necessary.
+   Note: Before running the tests, review the test files to comment out any sections of code as necessary (as indicated in the py test file).

 ## Technologies Used